alexqxu/cellular-automata-simulator/doc/REFACTORING_DISCUSSION.md

    * Rationale / Tradeoffs Considered:
 2. **Config set colors in Cell**
    * Cause: Cell previously held its colors for its states.
-   * Fix: Move the color maps to the visualization code and have config set that map
+   * Fix: Move the color maps to the visualization code and have config set that map.
+Corresponding dependencies were resolved.
+This resulted in the creation of a method in Visualizer `getColorGrid` which iterates over the states returned from the Grid and creates a grid of corresponding colors, in order to preserve existing code workflow.
    * Rationale: The model should not have access or knowledge of any of the visualization, and thus Config should tell the visualizer about the colors, not the model.